Consult faculty and advanced graduate students in my department or program for coursework and resources (including books) relevant to my discipline.

 Discuss the communication skills I’ll need to develop in order to achieve my professional goals in an individual advising appointment with Duke Career Center staff.
-Schedule an individual advising appointment with Duke Career Center counseling staff specializing in working with graduate students or meet with an advisor during drop-in hours.
+Schedule an individual appointment with a Duke Career Center advisor; schedule an appointment in Handshake or take advantage of drop-in advising for a brief conversation.

 Seek advice on the communications skills I’ll need to develop through the Versatile Humanists @ Duke initiative.
 Students in the humanities and interpretive social sciences can set up advising appointments with Dr. Maria LaMonaca Wisdom.